 Chocolate making is a long, laborious, and underrated process.
 I mean, I tried making a bonbon once and if I didn’t know any better, I’d confidently claim I heard it scream (in a Wicked Witch voice) “Anshula, look what you’ve done!
 I’m melting, melting”.
 I didn’t even have to throw water on it.
 It was goopy to begin with.

-So if you’re looking for solid treat-yourself-chocolate (me, all the time – I give into cravings way too often) or cute gifts by the pros, here is a list of the best chocolate in Dallas.
+So if you’re looking for solid treat-yourself-chocolate (me, all the time – I give into cravings way too often) or cute gifts by the pros, here’s where to find the best chocolate in Dallas.

 Sometimes, I wonder if Kate Weiser’s chocolates are too pretty to eat.